Priority scheduling for all recognized student groups in good standing with the University will begin:

 - Vaughn Eames Lobby

-- University Center Atrium - A food waiver must be submitted to the University Center Operations & Event Management office (University Center, UC-6) before the request can be approved.
+*** A food waiver must be submitted to the Miron Student Center Operations & Event Management office (Miron Student Center, MSC-6) before all requests will be approved.

 - "Major Events" are defined as, but not limited to, events that have a total budget of over $2,000 (ex: food, entertainment, professional services, security, maintenance, etc.), include 200 or more people (including entertainment), and/or take place in the following locations: Wilkins Theatre, Downs Hall, Harwood Arena, and/or exterior University Grounds.
 These events must be fully approved by the Events Board at least one (1) month in advance of the program.